 To date the Canada Revenue Agency (CRA) has processed and made determinations of the incremental income tax impact of the receipt of Contractor Mitigation Funds for 193 of the 194 contractors that responded and wanted to proceed with a determination of their eligibility for a refund.
 The remaining contractor did not respond to requests for information from the CRA and his claim for a refund has been deemed to be abandoned.
-In addition, 2 of the contractors that received determination letters dispute the amount of incremental tax the CRA has determined they should have paid because of mitigation amounts received from the BCFRT.
-The CRA is reviewing those files.
+In addition, 2 contractors that received determination letters dispute the amount of incremental tax the CRA has determined they should have paid because of mitigation amounts received from the BCFRT.